 Have you ever tried to determine how much you are overweight?
-If so, you probably found yourself using the Body Mass Index scale, otherwise known as the BMI scale.
+If so, you probably found yourself using the Body Mass Index or BMI scale before going for weight loss medication.

-BMI is used by doctors to determine the compositional makeup of your body.
+Doctors use BMI to determine the compositional makeup of your body.

 More specifically, medical professionals can use the measuring system to estimate how much of your body weight is composed of muscle, bone, and other tissue compared to how much fat you carry.

-BMI is also used by bariatric doctors to determine if medical intervention is necessary for treating morbid obesity.
+Bariatric doctors also use BMI to determine if medical intervention is necessary for treating morbid obesity.

 But BMI doesn’t tell the whole story about a patient.
 It is only an initial assessment tool.